MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/manufacturing/azure-billing-and-active-directory-tenant.md

 ms.custom: think-tank
 ---

-# Azure billing and Active Directory tenant for Azure high-performance computing (HPC) enterprise-scale scenario - Manufacturing
+# Azure billing and Active Directory tenant for HPC - Manufacturing landing zone accelerator

 Intro paragraph.
-Disclose any required dependency on ESLZ design area or other ALZ design areas, with links to those supporting materials.
+Disclose any required dependency on ALZ design area or other ALZ design areas, with links to those supporting materials.

 ## Design considerations

-The following is a bulleted list of things you must think about when preparing for **any** deployment of Azure high-performance computing (HPC).
+The following is a bulleted list of things you must think about when preparing for **any** deployment of Manufacturing.

 ## Design recommendations

-The following is a bulleted list of best practices that should be included in any deployment of Azure high-performance computing (HPC).
+The following is a bulleted list of best practices that should be included in any deployment of Manufacturing.

 ## Enterprise-scale assumptions

-The following are assumptions that went into the development of the deployable asset: Enterprise-scale for Azure high-performance computing (HPC).
+The following are assumptions that went into the development of the deployable asset: Enterprise-scale for Manufacturing.

 ## Additional considerations